Skip to content

 && cmake --build build --target test_dflash test_flashprefill_kernels -j$(nproc)

-Build: 100 min on cross-arch OrbStack.
-Image v1.6.0 = 5.39 GB (vs 4.17 GB for v1.4.0 = +1.2 GB = the BSA kernels).
+100 minutes of cross-compile on OrbStack.
+Image v1.6.0 = 5.39 GB (vs 4.17 GB for v1.4.0 — +1.2 GB = the BSA kernels).

-First bench — default config
+First bench, default config

-Default chart config (inherited from v1.4.4): --cache-type-k tq3_0 --cache-type-v tq3_0 --budget 22 (default).
+Default chart config (inherited from v1.4.4): --cache-type-k tq3_0 --cache-type-v tq3_0 --budget 22.

 Run 1: 87.45 t/s